tamcy/DataExporterBundle/README.md

 // "id" and "age" are disabled.
 ```

 This is especially useful when you provide an UI for users to choose which columns to export.
-Instead of adding ifs around the builder's add field statements, just add all of them and disable the unwanted ones after the exporter is built.
+Instead of adding ifs around the builder's add field statements, just add all of them first and disable the unwanted ones after the exporter is built.

 **Important: Column properties cannot be changed once `$exporter->execute()` is called.**